-The Copa is designed to trap the aromas of the gin to give a better taste to the drink, but the large bowl also allows plenty of ice and lime into the glass to add to the flavour and keep the drink cool.
+The Copa is designed to trap the aromas of the gin to give a better taste to the drink, but the large bowl also allows for plenty of ice and garnish to add to the experience adding to the flavor and keeping the drink cool.

 Crucially though, the bowl shape is said to stop the ice cubes from melting as quickly and dilute the drink.
 This is said to be how the glass evolved, with Michelin starred chefs in Spain using red wine glasses to drink gin and tonics as it meant the ice melted slower in their hot kitchens.